 Heeresgruppe 'A', now including Wöhler’s 8th Army, was almost completely cut off from Heeresgruppe 'Süd', and von Kleist was now faced with the need to turn his forces to face the Soviet forces to their north-west.
 On 26 March von Kleist informed Hitler that he would have to withdraw to the west from the Bug toward Romania, and was immediately summoned to account for his temerity.

-When finally forced to agree with the withdrawal proposal, Hitler insisted on the defence of the line of the Tiligul, a small river between the Dniestr and the Bug, in order to cover the sea communications between Odessa and Crimea.
+When finally forced to agree with the withdrawal proposal, Hitler insisted on the defence of the line of the Tiligul, a small river between the Dniestr and Bug rivers, in order to cover the sea communications between Odessa and Crimea.
 This was the last opportunity to evacuate Crimea, a course which had been advised by Antonescu long before this.
-Hitler had agreed to Hube’s proposal that the encircled 1st Panzerarmee should break out to the south, moving down the valley of the Dniestr toward Tiraspol and the Black Sea. von Manstein, who intended that Hube should break out west in the general direction of Lwów to meet the 4th Panzerarmee and together with Raus provide the force to cover the gap north of the Carpathian mountains, flew to meet Hitler at the Berghof on 25 March in order to get the order rescinded.
+Hitler had agreed to Hube’s proposal that the encircled 1st Panzerarmee should break out to the south, moving down the valley of the Dniestr river toward Tiraspol and the Black Sea. von Manstein, who intended that Hube should break out west in the general direction of Lwów to meet the 4th Panzerarmee and together with Raus provide the force to cover the gap to the north of the Carpathian mountains, flew to meet Hitler at the Berghof on 25 March in order to get the order rescinded.

 Hitler agreed only with the greatest reluctance, but only after he had accused von Manstein of instituting the concept of cowardly retreat into the German army.
 A Waffen-SS Panzer corps of two divisions was to be withdrawn from France to assist Hube in the break-out.
-On 2 April a Soviet ultimatum was delivered to Hube’s headquarters, promising that if all armed resistance did not cease by nightfall one-third of all German troops subsequently surrendering would be shot out of hand.
+On 2 April a Soviet ultimatum was delivered to Hube’s headquarters, promising that if all armed resistance did not cease by the fall of night one-third of all German troops subsequently surrendering would be shot out of hand.
 There followed a second ultimatum, this stating that all German officers failing to surrender immediately would be shot on capture.

 The encircled 1st Panzerarmee in the area of Kamenets-Podolsky consisted of Breith’s III Panzerkorps, Nehring’s XXIV Panzerkorps, the XLVI Panzerkorps and the LIX Corps, the last two commanded by Schulz, with six Panzer, one Panzergrenadier, one artillery and 10 infantry divisions.
 The formations were in fact very much under strength: for example, on 14 March Generalmajor Gottfried Frölich’s 8th Panzerdivision had only 32 combat-capable tanks.
 Even so, the 1st Panzerarmee had a personnel strength somewhere between 200,000 and 300,000 men.
 It was impossible to feed so large a force by means of air supply, so the formation was ordered to obtain its own food by foraging.